lambdaclass/concrete/README.md

 non-`Copy` values are used exactly once, function headers expose required capabilities, cleanup is explicit, and the tooling keeps a clear path from source to evidence.
-The refusals have a second payoff beyond auditability: with no closures, no trait objects, no macros, and whole-program monomorphization, every call target is known at compile time — **the whole program is statically knowable**, not just inspectable, and per-function facts compose into whole-program facts.
+The refusals have a second payoff beyond auditability: with no closures, no trait objects, no macros, and whole-program monomorphization, code values come from a closed set of named functions—**the whole program is statically enumerable**, even when a function-pointer target is selected at runtime.
+That gives per-function facts a tractable path toward whole-program facts.
 The thesis in one line — **systems control plus evidence accounting**: a no-GC systems core plus an evidence ledger a reviewer can actually inspect, one that never collapses proofs, tests, solver results, runtime checks, and assumptions into a single green badge.